Skip to main content

 When leaseholders are in breach - some Do’s and Don’ts

-When a leaseholder is in breach of the terms of a lease and your client wishes to enforce the lease terms, it is likely that your client will wish to do so with reliance upon the landlord’s right of forfeiture.
+When a leaseholder is in breach of the terms of a lease and you wish to enforce the lease terms, it is likely that you will wish to do so with reliance upon the landlord’s right of forfeiture.
 The reason for this is twofold:-

-1. Commonly, the client’s ability under the contract (the lease) to recover any costs of enforcement action taken against the leaseholder is linked and subject to the exercise of the landlord’s right to forfeit the lease for the particular breach even if forfeiture is not actually pursued or achieved;
+1. Commonly, your ability under the contract (the lease) to recover any costs of enforcement action taken against the defaulting leaseholder is linked and subject to the exercise of the landlord’s right to forfeit the lease for the particular breach even if forfeiture is not actually pursued or achieved;

 2. Whilst rarely exercised, the right to forfeit the lease for the breach is generally the best remedy available to the landlord in the face of a non compliant leaseholder.